qwaneu/qwaneu.github.io/_drafts/hexagonal-vue.journey.md

  TypeError: Cannot read property 'isAdmin' of undefined
 ```

 **We like our test feedback to be specific so that we quickly know what's wrong and where to fix it.
-If we need to make sense of message like the one above and start debugging, it will break the flow of the TDD cycle.**
+If we need to make sense of a message like the one above and start debugging, it will break the flow of the TDD cycle.**

 ### Complying with libraries/frameworks